craigduncanlab/website/experience.md

 I have developed a mobile scoring app (Junior Cricket Scorer, a cricket scoring program for iOS).
 This has been developed and tested with assistance from parents from a local sporting club.

+I have also worked at the WACA in sports administration, handling competition administration and the MyCricket scoring data.

 ## Bioinformatics (UWA)

 I have worked as a research associate in the field of bioinformatics, which requires a familiarity with biology, genetics and high performance computing.
 My experience includes administering High Performance Computing architecture, working with single cell genomics data pipelines, and testing COVID-19 related diagnostic tools in an HPC environment, in conjunction with Aiden Lab.